-On June 28, we will be on campus at 9:30 am and 11:00 am and online at 11:00 am.
+We are back on campus at 9:30 am and 11:00 am and online at 11:00 am.
 Due to social distancing, we will have limited seating on campus.
-It will be necessary to ask you to reserve seats for your family on our website or the church center app.
-Once the seats are full for either hour, you can choose the other hour on-campus or 11:00 am online.
 Of course, those vulnerable individuals who are sick or whose health is at-risk are encouraged to stay home and join us online.
-Also at our website you can view our re-entry protocols, and complete our re-entry serving interest form.
-As you can imagine, we will need more people serving to make this happen.

 We will be using our social media platforms and our website to organize our community to be the church during this time of disruption to the normal course of life.
 Make sure to stay plugged in on ways you can help serve if you are healthy and symptom-free.

 We have a variety of resources available to help you keep taking next steps in your faith each day.
 Make sure to take advantage of any of these that might help you stay close to Jesus in this time.